uofm-research-computing/bigblue_openfoam/openFoamFoundation/README.md

 This will create a "~/.OpenFOAM" directory with some of the build options.

 ## Every Submission
-Then, in your submission script, add the following line:
+This uses openmpi/4.1.6/gcc.8.5.0/mt and paraview modules.
+Your job submission script can use the following line to load BigBlue's openfoam environment variables:
 ```
 source /opt/ohpc/pub/apps/uofm/openfoam.org/12/use
 ```